“…whereas you do not know what will happen tomorrow. For what is your life? It is even a vapor that appears for a little time and then vanishes away.”

 that appears for a little time

 God’s providence injects itself into our plans.
-We appear on the scene for a short time with a great deal of fanfare then we disappear off the face of the earth.
+We appear on the scene for a short time with a great deal of fanfare, and then we disappear off the face of the earth.

 and then vanishes away

 The plans of man are never absolute.
-God intervenes into the plans of business.
+God intervenes in the plans of business.
 He introduces dissonance into those plans.
 No businessman can guarantee his future.
 Just look at the stock market.
-It is presumption if we think otherwise.
+It is a presumption if we think otherwise.